YouTube

 CARCASS

-Making our way back to the hotel, we spotted a number of vultures circling just ahead, which can mean only one thing: a kill.
+Making our way back to the hotel, we spotted a number of vultures circling just ahead, which meant only one thing: a kill.
 When we arrived, we counted around 25, all keen to take a nibble from the carcass of a baby zebra that was maybe only one week old.
 It’s impossible to know how it died; it could be from a predator, natural causes, or a male zebra.

-This was the very road we drove on in the morning, so it only happened within a few hours, and it’s safe to say the animals didn’t take long to rid it of its meat.
+This was the very road we drove on in the morning, so it only happened within a few hours, and it’s safe to say that the animals didn’t take long to rid it of its meat.

 The Ngorongoro crater